JohnTheFawn/weather-app/README.md

 ### Deploying

 * Add a google key to config/environment.js
-* Add a weather api key to config/environment.js
+* Add a open weather map api key to config/environment.js
-* Specify an output path in `.ember-cli`
+* Specify an output path in .ember-cli
 * Optional: set the rootURL in config/environment.js if serving from a subdomain
 * `ember build --environment=production`